noudess/docs-main/Lua-Object.md

-Lua_Object is a class exported to Lua that represent the Object object from EQEmu.
-All Lua_Object are also [Lua_Entity](Lua-Entity).
+Object is a class exported to Lua that represent the Object object from EQEmu.
+All Object are also [Entity](Lua-Entity).

 [Return to the Lua API](Lua-API)